shekharr0705/springboot-crystalpizza/README.md

 One can use swagger.spec.yml file present in **resource** folder to explore and try out API endpoints

+## Containerize API
+You need to create if not exist Dockerfile in root folder.
+Dockerfile is added for this api.
+Use below commands to host api in container.
+   * gradlew clean build
+   * docker build --build-arg JAR_FILE=build/libs/*.jar  -t shekhar/crystalpizza .
+   * docker run  -p 8089:8080 -t shekhar/crystalpizza --name crystalpizza_api_box

 ## Author
 * **Shekhar Rajepandhare**